kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/default-applications-catalog/kubevirt/_index.en.md

 # What is KubeVirt?

 KubeVirt is a virtual machine management add-on for Kubernetes.
-The aim is to provide a common ground for virtualization solutions on top of Kubernetes.
+Its aim is to provide a common ground for virtualization solutions on top of Kubernetes.

-As of today KubeVirt can be used to declaratively
+As of today KubeVirt can be used to declaratively:

 - Create a predefined VM
 - Schedule a VM on a Kubernetes cluster